Small Group tours

-Its designed this experienced itinerary to you, by the way you will start you trip in Antigua Guatemala and End San Jose Costa Rica, for more 2 weeks travelling you will the real Guatemala Honduras Nicaragua Costa Rica and its different features and dimension.
-You will travel alone with another nice travellers, you will be in the company of other adventurous travelers and local expert tour leaders that will help you discover the colorful and diverse culture and diverse scenery of Central America.
-This is a life time experience, book now!
+Central American Adventurous: Its designed this experienced itinerary to you, by the way you will start you trip in Antigua Guatemala and End San Jose Costa Rica, for more 2 weeks travelling you will the real Guatemala Honduras Nicaragua Costa Rica and its different features and dimension.
+You will travel alone with another nice travellers, you will be in the company of other adventurous travelers and local expert tour leaders that will lead you discover the colorful, wonderfull and diverse culture and diverse scenery of this different countries.
+This is a life time experience.!

 Start in: Antigua Guatemala